 Notes

-- Kosher Salt: It’s important to make sure you are using kosher salt and not regular table salt – if you use table salt you would need to at least cut the salt in half or you will end up with a salty bird!
+- Kosher Salt: Be sure to use kosher salt and not regular table salt – if using table salt you would need to cut the salt in half or you will end up with a salty bird!

-- How to Carve a Turkey: here is a great tutorial on how to properly carve your turkey!
+- How to Carve a Turkey: here is a great tutorial on how to carve a turkey!

 - USDA: Check out this post by USDA about safely brining a turkey.